Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 This repository contains a Bash script (`deploy_public.sh`) that automates the deployment of Azure resources.
 It does so by deploying everything public, to simplifying prototying and de deployment os POC's in SandBox Subscriptions.

-We are preparing and enterprise deployment version as well but in the meantime you can use this for exploration, demos and POCs.
+We are preparing and enterprise deployment version as well but, in the meantime, you can use this for exploration, demos and POCs.

 ## Environment Compatibility